thomas051083/psd-psw/_pswlf-2020/5-faqs.md

 <br>PSW Learning Festival will be going fully virtual this year!

 <b>2.
 Do I need to pay to attend a Learning Session?</b>
-<br>The Learning Sessions are complimentary for all public officers to attend upon successful registration.
+<br>The Learning Sessions are complimentary for all public officers unless otherwise stated.

 <b>3.
 Do I have to be a public officer to attend the Learning Sessions?</b>
 <br>Yes.
 The Learning Sessions are only open to public officers, and you are required to register using your work email address.